 Philly Action & Adventure Movies

 This star-studded, high-octane flick about a gang of modern-day outlaws takes place worldwide, including in Philadelphia.
 As Stella, played by Charlize Theron, drives her Mini Cooper through the city, she speeds past City Hall (Broad & Market Streets) and the Benjamin Franklin Bridge (near 6th & Race Streets).

 Nicolas Cage stars as a treasure hunter on a quest to steal the Declaration of Independence in this blockbuster.
 Along the way, Cage and his team of brainy misfits follow clues that lead them to sites like Independence Hall (520 Chestnut Street), the Liberty Bell (6th & Market Streets), The Franklin Institute (222 N. 20th Street), and Reading Terminal Market (12th & Arch Streets).

 The second installment of the Transformers series finds Sam (Shia LaBeouf) at college, and although his school isn't identified in the film, Philly fans will recognize the University of Pennsylvania.
-In fact, scenes at a fraternity house party were actually filmed at an active Penn frat house known as the Castle (250 S. 36th Street).
+IScenesat, a fraternity house party, was aimed at an active Penn frat house known as the Castle (250 S. 36th Street).

 Comedies Filmed in Philly

 This hilarious comedy starring Eddie Murphy and Dan Aykroyd celebrates Philadelphia from its first frames, as the opening credits roll over shots of Philly landmarks like Boathouse Row (along the Schuylkill River), the Italian Market (9th Street from Wharton to Fitzwater Streets), and The Thinker outside the Rodin Museum (22nd Street & Benjamin Franklin Parkway).
 Later in the film, the Wells Fargo Building (123 S. Broad Street) makes an appearance as the headquarters of the fictional Duke & Duke bank, and the Curtis Institute of Music (1726 Locust Street) stands in for the luxurious Heritage Club.

 Owen Wilson stars as a Philadelphia Inquirer reporter opposite Jennifer Aniston in this heartwarming comedy about a couple and their unruly yet lovable dog.
 While the adorable puppy steals the show, the family's idyllic country cottage in Chadds Ford (1175 Meetinghouse Road) also made quite an impression on the public; the 1830s home sold for more than $1 million in 2011.